Entropy of convex functions on $R^d$: Abstract

 \section{Abstract}

 Let $\Omega$ be a bounded closed convex set in $\R^d$ with non-empty interior, and let $\cC_r(\Omega)$ be the class of convex functions on $\Omega$ with $L^r$-norm bounded by 1.
 We obtain sharp estimates of the $\eps$-entropy of $\cC_r(\Omega)$ under $L^p(\Omega)$ metrics, $1\le p<r\le \infty$.
-In particular, the results imply that the universal lower bound $\eps^{-d/2}$ is attained by all $d$-polytopes.
+In particular, the results imply that the universal lower bound $\eps^{-d/2}$ is also an upper bound for all $d$-polytopes, and the universal upper bound of $\eps^{-\frac{(d-1)}{2}\cdot \frac{pr}{r-p}}$ for $p>\frac{dr}{d+(d-1)r}$ is attained by the closed unit ball.
 While a general convex body can be approximated by inscribed polytopes, the entropy rate does not carry over to the limiting body.
-For example, if $\Omega$ is the closed unit ball in $\R^d$, then the metric entropy of $\cC_\infty(\Omega)$ under the $L^p(\Omega)$ metrics has order $\eps^{-(d-1)p/2}$ for $p>\frac{d}{d-1}$.
 Our results have applications to questions concerning rates of convergence of nonparametric estimators of high-dimensional shape-constrained functions.